cmancushman/StackBase/README.md

 Conversely, since StackBase is in early development it is not currently scalable.
 Enjoy it as a free service, but do not use it commercially (yet).
 This is obviously a ***big*** limitation, and it is the immediate objective of StackBase to fix this and establish a billed tier.

+## Requirements

+- Xcode Version 8.0.0 or better

 ## Installation

 - StackBase is available through CocoaPods.
 To install it, simply add the following line to your Podfile: